experimental-berlin/muzhack/README.md

 ### Deployment
 MuzHack is deployed as a set of Docker containers to [Google Container Engine](https://cloud.google.com/container-engine) (GKE), which is a [Kubernetes](http://kubernetes.io) service for managing Docker clusters.
 GKE is for all intents and purposes Kubernetes, so read up on the latter in order to understand how MuzHack is deployed.

+#### Updating Deployed Resources
+In order to update a deployed resource, f.ex. a replication controller, use `kubectl apply`.
+For example, if web-controller.yaml has changed, issue the following command:
+`kubectl apply -f docker/podspecs/web-controller.yaml`.